 - not entitled to four to six weeks of statutory paid holidays (as most employees in Germany are), and holiday breaks thus need to be negotiated with heads of labs and/or supervisors and/or the school,

-- not entitled to continue to receive their research-related scholarship during long periods of sickness – past six weeks, the school and the DFG or other resp. funding agencies need to be informed,
+- not entitled to continue to receive their research-related scholarship during long periods of sickness – always with sickness, the supervisor needs to be informed and should see a sick note from you doctor, past two weeks it is mandatory that also the school is informed, and past six week supervisors or the school may have to inform the DFG or other resp. funding agencies,

 - not entitled to take parental leave (Elternzeit) while continuing to receive their monthly research-related scholarships.
 When they pause their scholarship to apply for state-funded parental leave payments, they will only receive the minimum of 300 Euro per child (Elterngeld).
 Owing to a change in funding, from 2017, M&B will not be able to guarantee extensions of scholarships for parents anymore,